VladimirShestakov/merge-change/README.md

 # merge-change

-Deep merge/patch/update objects and any other types.
-With declarative operations for specific changes like `unset`, `leave`, `push`.
+Simple library for deep merge (or patch or immutable update) objects and other types.
-By default merge working for "plain objects".
-Values of other types are replaced.
-But you can customize merging between specific types.
+By default, merge works for "plain objects".
+Values of other types are replaced, but you can customize merging between specific types.
+Also, you can use declarative operations to specific merge like `unset`, `leave`, `push`.
+For example to remove some properties, to replace "plain objects", to concat arrays.

-Merging can be of three modes:
+Merging can be of three kinds (methods):
-- `mc.merge()` merge with deep cloning without changing the sources objects.
-Great for creating or extending objects from the etalon.
+- `mc.merge()` merge with deep cloning without changing the source objects.
+Great for creating or extending objects from the example.
 - `mc.patch()` merge with mutation of the source objects.
 Nice for patching.
-New instances will not create.
+New instances will not be created.
-- `mc.update()` immutable merge - create new instances only if have changes.
+- `mc.update()` immutable merge - create new instances only if there are diffs.
 Nice for state management.

 ## Install